Richafan21/Daily-Devop-Notes/Day-8.md

 richard@creators password:
 richard-code.tar.gz
 ```
 If you want to transfer entire directories, include the `-r` option to copy recursively.
-To maintain original file ownership and permissions, ahh the `-p` flag.
+To maintain original file ownership and permissions, add the `-p` flag.